Cookies on this website

 Q:What are the benefits of participating in research?

-A: Taking part in research will not usually benefit you or your baby directly.
-However, your participation may lead to improvements in healthcare for other babies and expectant mothers in your community.
-In addition, you will benefiting others and medical science, may gain access to new treatments and will gain useful information about your health and help with decision-making.
+A. Taking part in research will not usually benefit you or your baby directly but you may gain useful information about your health which can help with decision-making.
+Your participation may also lead to improvements in healthcare for other babies and expectant mothers in your community as they gain access to new treatments.

 Q: Will my baby and I receive additional treatment (scans, appointments) if I participate in research?